 Expy: There's a good chance someone on staff either REALLY liked or worked on Gargoyles.
-Clopin to Puck, Esmeralda looked a LOT like Elisa, not to mention the prevalence of gargoyles in both works.
+Clopin to Puck, Esmeralda looked a LOT like Elisa, and the prevalence of gargoyles in both works.

 Evil Versus Evil: While Frollo is clearly a genocidal maniac, it is intresting to note that the gypsies themselves live in the Court of Miracles, where all the criminals in Paris hang out, and appear to be a bunch of gypsies themselves who try to murder Quasimodo and Phoebus for finding them out, all the while singing a jaunty tune about their crimes and deception.